grantbrown/EARNMC/README.md

 Use
 -------------
 To generate the figures and tables featured in the manuscript, simply run the "GenerateManuscriptFigures.R" file in the scripts folder.
+By default, this will use the included MCMC output from our own analysis; the process of running all of the models we considered takes quite a bit of time.
-To replicate the analyses, please see the files in the "/scripts/analyses" folder.
+To replicate the actual analyses, please see the files in the "/scripts/analyses" folder.

 Help
 -------------